GokulRamMani/ebill/README.md

 Thus by this, it proves it is a user-friendly electricity billing system, as described above, can lead to an error-free, secure, reliable and fast management system.
 It can assist the user to concentrate on their other activities instead concentrate on record-keeping thus it will help organizations in better utilization of resources.
 Every organization, whether big or small has challenges to overcome and manage the information of unit energy, electricity, store record, connection, electricity board, and every electricity billing system.

 ## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+These instructions will get you to develop the Electricity Billing System project in java using (GUI) Graphical User Interface, Java Swing and Java awt.

+Steps to Develop a EBS usng Java GUI

 ### Installing